ptrandev/adblockah/README.md

 ___

+## 3. Filters

+Currently, adblocker only uses (SteveBlack's Adware and Malware List)[https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts].
+More blacklists will be implemented as this project matures.

-## 3. Modification and Redistribution
+## 4. Modification and Redistribution

 **From LISENSE.txt:**